Leonarpiof/IoT-ITESO-Prim2020/README.md

 customer journey, and others. **All documentas are in Spanish**.

 ### Lambda
+Contains the Lambda deploy package, which has the lambda function handler, and the necessary libraries for the project to work, that are not included in AWS Lambda.
+Developed in Python 3.8

 ### Schematics
 Contains the schematics made for the project, and other PCB related files, such as the board file and the BOM.

+### Scripts
+Contains scripts to test different elements such as Ubidots, Mosquitto, and other features.
+For this scripts to work, it is necessary to install paho-mqtt and requests.
+Scripts developed in Python 3.8.1